MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-access-private-container-registry.md

 1. Navigate to the `Environment configuration` page by clicking on `Configure Airflow`.
 2. Under `Kubernetes secrets` section, click on `New` button.
    :::image type="content" source="media/apache-airflow-jobs/kubernetes-new-secret.png" lightbox="media/apache-airflow-jobs/kubernetes-new-secret.png" alt-text="Screenshot that shows button to add new Kubernetes secret." :::
-3. Fill out the fields that appear in Dialog box:
+3. Fill out the fields that appear in the dialog box:
    _ <strong>Name</strong>: Name of the Kubernetes secret.
    _ <strong>Namespace</strong>: The namespace to run within Kubernetes.
 By default: Fill the field as `adf`.
    _ <strong>Secret type</strong>: Choose the type of the secret between the values: `Private registry credential` and `Basic auth credential`.